mjackson/tree-shaking-react-router/README.md

 In this test case I used [Rollup](https://rollupjs.org/) to bundle all ES modules in the dependencies into a single module (`history.js` and `react-router.js`).

-We run webpack in development mode and used `{ optimization: { usedExports: true } }` in our config so we could see comments in the output bundle about which exports were being used and which ones weren't.
+I ran webpack in development mode and used `{ optimization: { usedExports: true } }` so we could see comments in the output bundle about which exports were being used and which ones weren't.
 Toward the end of [the output bundle](https://github.com/mjackson/tree-shaking/blob/master/1-rollup-bundle/build/main.js) we see:

 ```js
 /*!***********************************************!*\